iterative/dvc.org/content/blog/2022-01-15-moving-local-experiments-to-the-cloud-with-iterative-terraform-provider.md

 Iterative Provider has a couple of advantages for machine learning pipelines.
 Namely,

-- The configuration for various cloud compute providers with Iterative Provider will be nearly identical, so you can easily migrate from one cloud provider to another, if you want to.
+- The configuration for various cloud compute providers with the Iterative Provider will be nearly identical, so you can easily migrate from one cloud provider to another, if you want to.
 - It is designed not only to provision infrastructure but to execute your